azsry/phasmophobia_mechanics/README.md

 - The Wraith will choose a random player
 - If the chosen player is outside the house, or dead, the Wraith will return to idle phase
 - If the chosen player is in the house and not dead, the Wraith will teleport to a spot within 3m of the chosen player, then return to idle phase

-##### Yurei

-- If yurei enters its ability state, all players within 3 meters of the yurei, decrease their sanity by 25% as would happen with a Jinn with the difference that the Yurei does not depend on whether the fusebox is on or off.

 ### Ghost interactions